wilsonmar/wilsonmar.github.io/_posts/2017-11-03-hashicorp-vault.md

 2. Above the "Overview" page title, notice the name of the "organization" you're using.
 On the left menu notice there is a different HVN, IAM, Billing, and Settings specific to your organization.

-   <a target="_blank" href="https://developer.hashicorp.com/hcp/docs/hcp/network">DEFINITION</a>: A HVN (HashiCorp Virtual Network) defines the <a target="_blank" href="http://en.wikipedia.org/wiki/CIDR_notation" title="Classless Inter-Domain Routing">CIDR subnet range</a> which defines the range of private IP addresses to be created in your cloud's network (<a target="_blank" href="https://docs.aws.amazon.com/vpc/latest/userguide/how-it-works.html">VPC</a> within AWS or VNet within Azure).

    ### New Vault Cluster

 3. Click "View Vault".